furkansezer/Furkan-Sezer/README.md

 I am a 3rd year PhD student in Industrial Engineering at Texas A&M University.
-I conduct research in information design.
+My PhD research is on information design in games with applications to multiagent systems, e.g., smart grids.
 Please see the list of my publications below.

 <img src="Photo.jpg" alt="drawing" width="300"/>